 From October and November of 2024, the Donahue Institute facilitated a total of four confidential community listening sessions, open to participation from all community members who wish to participate.
-Participants had the opportunity to sign up for any and/or all of the four publicly offered listening session dates using a short online survey, which was advertised widely by NECC and Whittier Tech across their social media networks and platforms to encourage community participation.
+Participants may sign up for any or all three offered listening session dates using a short online survey, which was advertised widely by NECC and Whittier Tech across their social media networks and platforms to encourage community participation.
 For ease of participant access, all listening sessions took place over Zoom, and reminder emails with the meeting's zoom link were sent out to all participants one week from their session date, as well as the morning of their scheduled listening session.
 Listening session discussion questions focused on topics that examine participant's general support, thoughts, questions toward and concerns around the proposed NECC-Whittier Tech shared campus.

 Additionally, UMDI conducted 10 one-on-one interviews with key stakeholders within the local community, as identified by the NECC-Whittier Tech planning group.
 While listening sessions are an effective way to gather a large volume of qualitative community feedback, not everyone may be comfortable speaking freely among a large group.
-Conducting one-on-one interviews allows UMDI to include the input of key stakeholders who may not feel comfortable expressing their thoughts openly.
-All participants were guaranteed confidentiality and were informed that pseudonyms would be used for all names in the report, allowing them to speak freely.
+Conducting one-on-one interviews allow UMDI to include the input of key stakeholders who may not feel comfortable expressing their thoughts openly.
+All participants are guaranteed confidentiality, allowing them to speak freely.
 This in turn addresses research concerns for response bias.

-Both listening sessions and one-on-one interviews used the same interview guide, which focused on topics which examine people's general support, thoughts, questions toward and concerns surrounding the proposed NECC-Whittier Tech shared campus.
+Both listening sessions and one on one interviews used the same interview guide, which focused on topics which examine people's general support, thoughts, questions toward and concerns surrounding the proposed NECC-Whittier Tech shared campus.

 The following section on community feedback is broadly organized into the three following subsections: Community support for the shared campus, community concerns surrounding the shared campus, and recommendations from the community.
 Each topic will be discussed in turn, using analyzed data from all listening sessions and interviews.
-For more information on interview methodology, see Appendix A: Methodological Approaches.
+For more information on interview methodology, see Appendix A.